 Every community has a language that helps its members communicate, and the world of service design is no exception.

-So here we present for your reading pleasure, a service design glossary that includes our most commonly used service design terms and phrases.
+So here we present for your reading pleasure, a service design glossary that includes our most commonly used service design terms and phrases – a service design lexicon.

-Each term has been paired with a meaning, as well as an example use case.
+Each piece of this design thinking vocabulary has been paired with a meaning, as well as an example use case.
 This document is designed to be both a reference point for achieving a mutual clarity of understanding, while also being a resource in the service design community to anchor and agree on a common understanding for the language we are using.

 Don't agree with how we have chosen to describe a certain term?
 Brilliant!
 Let's collaborate to find the true meaning behind the words we use on a daily basis.

 At the end of this page you find a link to our collaborative Miro board and you're warmly invited to add to it!